daqhris/donations/bitcoin.md

 # Bitcoin Donations — 2021
-This month of December 2021, I sent end-of-year donations in BTC to open source projects and organizations that are very essential in regular management tasks for [daqhris.eth](https://daqhris.com/crypto-growth-fund/) and [WALK≡DAY](https://awalkaday.art).
+This month of December 2021, I sent end-of-year donations in BTC to **free and open source projects and organizations** that are very essential in management tasks for [daqhris.eth](https://daqhris.com/crypto-growth-fund/) and [WALK≡DAY](https://awalkaday.art).

-The total value of all transactions equals to 1.38582 mBTC.
+The total value of all transactions equals to **1.38582 mBTC**.

 ## Table of records